What happened to the 10 House Republicans who voted to impeach Trump?

 What she’s up to now: Cheney is the most outspoken, defiant Republican in Congress when it comes to Trump.
 What happens to her in this closely-watched race this year could determine whether there’s any room in the Republican Party for Trump critics.

 After voting for his impeachment, she agreed to serve on a committee Democrats put together to investigate the former president’s role in the Jan.
 6 attack; she’s the committee’s vice chair.
-She’s also running for reelection, even though her party has kicked her out of leadership, censored her, and backed a pro-Trump primary challenger to her, Harriet Hageman.
+She’s also running for reelection, even though her party has kicked her out of leadership, censored her and backed a pro-Trump primary challenger to her, Harriet Hageman.
 Wyoming only has one congressional district, and Trump won the state in 2020 with nearly 70 percent of the vote.
 Cheney, like many of the Republicans on this list who are running for reelection, is outraising her primary challenger.
 Incumbency has its advantages, even if you have a target on your back.

 “I’m a constitutional conservative and I do not recognize those in my party who have abandoned the Constitution to embrace Donald Trump,” Cheney said in a statement after the Republican National Committee censured her.
 “History will be their judge.
 I will never stop fighting for our constitutional republic.
 No matter what.”